yogdaan/LinuxSpells/README.md

 Nox is a The Wand-Extinguishing Charm.

-It is a spell causes the light at the end of the caster's wand to be extinguished.
+It is a spell which causes the light at the end of the caster's wand to be extinguished.

 Typing "nox" in your terminal will make the computer shutdown.